-Intellectual property is a broad, broad field, and anyone contemplating a career in this field needs to understand this.
+Intellectual property is a broad, broad field, and anyone wanting to know how to become an intellectual property lawyer and pursue a career in this field needs to understand this.
 The intellectual property field is among the most important legal fields in the United States because the involvement of intellectual property attorneys has been integral to the expansion of the economy in this country.

 The specialty of intellectual property law in greatest demand is patent law.
 For the most part, patent attorneys are exceedingly marketable if they have the right backgrounds.
 This is due to the fact that there are so few of them and that the work they do has been expanding at a rapid pace.
 In terms of the growth in the patent field, however, there are also numerous different types of patent attorneys, and their areas of expertise can affect their marketability.